Rail transport in Gliwice: Education

 In 1953, the Railway Technical School was established in Gliwice, building on a school founded in 1945 in Kędzierzyn.
 In 1954, it opened a dormitory in nearby Zameczek Leśny.
 In 1956, a department for working professionals was added, and the dormitory was relocated to 15 Górnych Wałów Street.
 In 1965, a new school building was completed, and in 1985, the dormitory moved to 10 Krakusa Street.
 The department for working professionals closed in 1991, and in 2002, the school adopted its current name, Technical and IT School Complex.
-In 2013, Koleje Śląskie sponsored a class training railway electro-energetic technicians.
+In 2013, Silesian Railways sponsored a class training railway electro-energetic technicians.